GreenleafLab/motifmatchr/README.md

 ## More information

-For a more detailed overview, see vignettes.
+For a more detailed overview, see [vignette](https://greenleaflab.github.io/motifmatchr/articles/motifmatchr.html).